 Fires on the other hand can offer you a wealth of options.
 If you would like a period feel, a Classic Fireplace with a wood or stone mantel, cast iron front, hand piped tiles and decorative fire basket will finish your room beautifully or provide an eye catching and character building focal point.
 Alternatively, you may need a cassette fire to complete a sleek, modern interior, with the latest aesthetics and room for a flat screen TV above!
 Solid fuel and gas fires are available as open or glass fronted appliances; can be brought out into the room and placed on a special bench for impact or built into the wall to create space; personalised with a wood, stone or glass frame and even enjoyed from multiple spaces as double fronted appliances beautifully linking two rooms with warmth and stunning visuals.

 Your selection of frame or surround can be the cherry on the top of your stove, fire or fireplace choice.

 Wood, being a softer medium offers many possibilities in terms of design.
 It can also be stained or painted to your specific taste.
-From ornately modelled rich Cherry to a more simply designed offering painted warm white, a wooden mantelpiece can offset a traditional period fireplace or a modern gas appliance with equal aplomb.
+From rich woods to a more simply designed offering painted warm white, a wooden mantelpiece can offset a traditional period fireplace or a modern gas appliance with equal aplomb.

-Glass and steel to ceramic, stone and wood – the material possibilities for a fire’s frame are extensive and can really maximise the visual impact of an appliance.
-Shaped, curved frames, available in a choice of metallic colours, or sleek black reflective glass frames will secure a contemporary feel; alternatively frames made from natural stone with their subtle textures and delicate tones will make the most of the swirling flames and glowing embers within the firebox.
+Glass, steel or a combination of the two, the material possibilities for a fire’s frame are extensive and can really maximise the visual impact of an appliance.
+Shaped, curved metal frames, or sleek black reflective glass frames will secure a contemporary feel and make the most of the swirling flames and glowing embers within the firebox.